Evidence Level

 85 men with BPH (observational).

 Modest improvements in IPSS scores over 36 months.
-CRITICAL CAVEAT: NOT randomized — cannot establish causation.
+Critical caveat: not randomized — cannot establish causation.
 Standard BPH care uses alpha-blockers (tamsulosin), 5α-reductase inhibitors (finasteride, dutasteride), or PDE5 inhibitors — much stronger evidence than saw palmetto.

 2

-Saw Palmetto for BPH — Cochrane Review (NEGATIVE)
+Saw Palmetto for BPH — Cochrane Review (negative)

-Pooled across 32 RCTs.
+Pooled across 32 clinical trials.

-PRIMARY ENDPOINT NEGATIVE: saw palmetto did NOT meaningfully improve urinary symptoms or flow measures vs placebo.
-CRITICAL: this is a COCHRANE-LEVEL NEGATIVE conclusion.
+Primary endpoint negative: saw palmetto did not meaningfully improve urinary symptoms or flow measures vs placebo.
+Critical: this is a Cochrane-level negative conclusion.
 The earlier positive trials (mostly small, industry-funded) did not survive rigorous meta-analytic scrutiny.
 The 'saw palmetto for BPH' marketing is contradicted by best available evidence.

 3

-Double-blind, placebo-controlled RCT in 206 men with moderate-to-severe BPH (IPSS ≥12) receiving hexanic Serenoa repens (Permixon®, 320 mg/day) vs placebo.
-(Bauer et al. 2015, BJU Int — or related)
+Double-blind, placebo-controlled clinical trial in 206 men with moderate-to-severe BPH (IPSS ≥12) receiving hexanic Serenoa repens (Permixon®, 320 mg/day) vs placebo.
+(BJU Int — or related)

 206 moderate-severe BPH patients.

 Mixed signals — some symptom improvement on certain measures.
 Note: Permixon® is the most-studied saw palmetto extract globally; European urology guidelines recognize it as option.
-STEP trial (2006, NEJM) and CAMUS trial (2011, JAMA) — both LARGE rigorous trials — were NEGATIVE for saw palmetto in BPH.
+STEP trial (2006, NEJM) and CAMUS trial (2011, JAMA) — both large rigorous trials — were negative for saw palmetto in BPH.

 4

-Saw Palmetto for Androgenetic Alopecia — RCT
+Saw Palmetto for Androgenetic Alopecia — Clinical Trial

 60 androgenetic alopecia patients.

 Modest signals on hair density vs placebo.
-CRITICAL CONTEXT: minoxidil (topical) and finasteride (oral, men only) are FDA-approved with strong evidence for androgenetic alopecia.
+Critical context: minoxidil (topical) and finasteride (oral, men only) are FDA-approved with strong evidence for androgenetic alopecia.
 Saw palmetto is a weaker alternative for those preferring 'natural' approach.

 5

-2019 multicenter RCT in 354 men with BPH-related LUTS comparing saw palmetto (320 mg/day), tamsulosin (0.4 mg/day), and combination.
+2019 multicenter clinical trial in 354 men with BPH-related LUTS comparing saw palmetto (320 mg/day), tamsulosin (0.4 mg/day), and combination.
 (2019)

 354 BPH patients.